drug-design/course/docs/chapters/structure-based-design-case-studies.md

 ### Design (step 2): Structural Moiety for Pocket S4
 *[Moiety]: Fragments, functional groups or portions of chemical compounds.

-The aryl-binding pocket S4 consists of three aromatic residues: Phe-174, Tyr-99 and Trp-215.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design-case-studies/design-step-2-structural-moiety-for-pocket-s4-863de8c7'><i class='fa fa-play' aria-hidden='true'></i></button>The aryl-binding pocket S4 consists of three aromatic residues: Phe-174, Tyr-99 and Trp-215.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer